Dev4rno/Dev4rno/README.md

 I spent a decade debugging aircraft networks and satellite telemetry.

 Now I'm shipping products that automate the boring stuff (so that you don't have to).

-Solving automation, analytics and productivity headaches I've encountered over the years.
+Focused on automation, analytics and productivity solutions that add genuine value.

-Sharing every mistake and breakthrough.
-Prioritising value over revenue.
+Building in public, sharing every mistake and breakthrough.

-**Recent projects:**
+### Projects

+I write clean, reliable code because systems that fail in aerospace don't get second chances.
+The same principles apply to software that people depend on.

 -   [Skyflow](https://skyflow.me) - Free Bluesky analytics (1000+ users)
 -   [Password Please!](https://pwplz.com) - Security tools with 500+ daily generations
 -   [PunPal](https://punpal.net) - Built and deployed in 24 hours

-I write clean, reliable code because systems that fail in aerospace don't get second chances.
-The same principles apply to software that people depend on.

-My user interfaces are built with Next.js and the backends vary between FastAPI, Gin, Django and Axum.
+### Stack

+Server code varies between [FastAPI](https://github.com/fastapi/fastapi), [Gin](https://github.com/gin-gonic/gin), [Django](https://github.com/django/django) and [Axum](https://github.com/tokio-rs/axum).

+All client interfaces built with [Next.js](https://github.com/vercel/next.js/).

+deployed on [Vercel](https://github.com/vercel/vercel) and hosted on [Hostinger](https://www.hostinger.com/).

+Most of my code is consulted by Claude.
+None of it is written by Cursor.

 **Location:** London, UK
 **Contact:** alex@devarno.com